Are you ready to earn your online nursing degree?

-One of the most important skills for nurses is effective communication.
 Nurses must ask questions respectfully and carefully listen to patient responses to obtain accurate assessment data.
-They must provide critical information to other healthcare staff who also treat the patients.
-Nurses need to be able to convey treatment and recovery plans clearly and effectively to their patients.
+This is extremely important, since other healthcare staff rely on the information nurses collect.
+Nurses must convey treatment and recovery plans clearly and effectively to their patients.

 The best communicators employ sincerity, kindness, and confidentiality.
-Nurses who communicate in this way impart empathy to their patients and patients’ families to improve quality of care.
+Nurses who communicate effectively can signal empathy to patients and their families to improve care.

 2. Critical Thinking